top of page

 18 1/2 ft. x 6 ft. x 6 ft.

-The Public Clock illustrated here is in the collection of the Artist and is currently available for sale or exhibition.
+The Public Clock is currently in the collection of the Artist.

 double 3 tooth escapement_edited.png